manudragon333/qdb/Javascript Basic.md

 # Dom operations dynamically.

-# Differences between for..in and for..of
+# Differences between foreach, for..in and for..of

 # Differences between normal function and arrow function.

 # What is strict mode in JavaScript?

+# List new ES6 Features?

+# What is this in JavaScript

+# Array functions

+# Object functions

 #